We inadvertently become researchers of life and motherhood when we study our own as well as other mothers’ experiences and journeys.

 Q: What is one of your favorite memories as a parent?

-Continue researching motherhood through your own lens by reading more of of Ginger’s words.
-Visit Ginger on her blog Breathing in this Life (for woman and moms) through the MC Voices Page of the Mothers Central Blog.
+Continue researching motherhood through your own lens by reading more of of Janet’s words.
+Visit Janet on her blog Tell Another Mom through the MC Voices Page of the Mothers Central.

 Are you interested in joining our NAMC Member Blog Directory?